kombucha-js/react-rerenderers/README.md

 #### 🍎 2.
 Update Components from Outside React

-you actually don't have to call any hook when only thing you want to do is to update the state.
+**React-Rerenderers** offers unique `useRerenderers()` hook.
+With `useRerenderers()` hook you actually don't have to call any hook when only thing you want to do is to update the state.

 Actually, this is the biggest surprise which I have encountered duruing I was designing **React-Rerenderers**.
+I have never thought if I could implement it in such a way.

 See the following example: